 While we cannot accurately assess the status of these trials, they may still have results.
 We note this in the label next to the trials.
 When the fault lies with the sponsor, we think the EU registry managers could and should automatically identify trials with inconsistent data, as we have done; and then require sponsors to correct their records.

 We have included a tag to identify when trials are “Terminated” for all locations (called “Prematurely Ended” on EUCTR).
 A trial that ends early, but enrolled and collected data on patients, is required to report results under EU Guidelines.
-In some instances trials are registered on the EUCTR but are withdrawn before starting, and therefore have no data to report.
-The EUCTR provides no way to indicate that a trial never happened.
-Certain older trials can work around this shortcoming, but newer trials cannot.
-This is an unfortunate limitation of the EUCTR and may lead to some "withdrawn" trials to be listed as "due" on our tracker.
-We have added the “Terminated” flag to provide additional context for trials that ended after July 2013, you may be able to combine a statement with "null" codes for the required areas.
+In some instances trials are registered on the EUCTR but are withdrawn before starting enrollment, and therefore have no data to report.
+The EUCTR has no reliable way to show that a trial never started, however sponsors may be able to use workarounds to ensure these trials show up as properly reported.
+If the trial ended prior to July 2013, you should have the ability to upload a statement that the trial never began and satisfy the reporting requirement.
+For trials that ended after July 2013, you may be able to combine a statement with "null" codes for the required areas.
 An example of this is available here.
 For more details on this see Jackie Pullen's presentation from the QUEST Clinical Trials Workshop 2019 from the links here.
-We will continue to evaluate terminated trials as due to report, so as not to miss legitimate trials due to report, but those “Terminated” for all locations will have a tag denoting this.
+We will continue to evaluate terminated trials as due to report, so as not to miss legitimate trials due to report, and those “Terminated” for all locations will have a tag denoting this.
 We hope to be able to exempt these trials from the tracking statistics entirely once the EUCTR system is improved to better handle this issue.